ARD No Longer Counts as a Prior DUI Offense in PA

 In most cases, ARD is still a good option for people facing their first-ever DUI.
 It helps you avoid a conviction and keeps your record cleaner.

-But because of this ruling, some prosecutors may become more strict about who they allow into ARD.
+However, because of this ruling, some prosecutors may become stricter about who they allow into ARD.
 They may limit offers, raise the bar for eligibility, or push for guilty pleas instead.
 Why?
 Because they know they can no longer use ARD against you in future cases.

 What Are Your Legal Options if You’re Facing a DUI?